 December 31, 2021

 After you lose a child, there are a number of triggers that affect your grief.
-You could be having a “decent” day, but a noise, smell, or sound of ambulance sirens can take you bake instantaneously.
-The stress of the holiday season can sometimes be too much to bear.
+You could be having a “decent” day, but a noise, smell, or sound of ambulance sirens can take you back instantaneously.
+The stress of the holiday season can sometimes be too much to bare.
 We feel the pressure to do things the way we’ve always done them.
 However sometimes, creating new traditions is exactly what we need to lessen the burden of grief and create new ways to honor the child we are missing.
 Take a moment and read this article from The Today Show and how bereaved mother, Carol Smith, created new traditions to honor her son who died on New Years Eve.

 When New Year’s Eve is hard: Grieving mom shares how she gets through the holidays